needle-mirror/com.unity.xr.management/Documentation~/EndUser.md

 Any package that needs build or runtime settings should provide a settings datatype for use.
 This will be surfaced in the **Unified Settings** UI window underneath a top level **XR** node.
 By default a custom settings data instance will not be created.
 If you wish to modify build or runtime settings for the package you must go to the package authors entry in **Unified Settings** and select **Create**.
 This will create an instance of the settings that you can then modify inside of **Unified Settings**.

-# Installing *XR SDK Management*
+# Installing *XR Management*

-Most likey the XR SDK Provider package you want to use already includes XR Management so you shouldn't need to install it.
+Most likey the XR Provider package you want to use already includes XR Management so you shouldn't need to install it.
 If you do you can follow the directions provided in the top level documentation or follow the instructions in the [Package Manager documentation](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html).

 # Installing *Legacy Input Helpers*